kubecost/poc-common-configurations/gcp/README-enterprise.md

 ## All Secondary Clusters Setup

->If your secondary clusters are in a different subscription, you will need to modify the service-key.json per subscription.
->cloud-integration is not needed on secondary clusters
+>Cloud-integration is not needed on secondary clusters

 ```bash
 kubectl create namespace kubecost